Women's Leadership Series

 Join Carnegie Mellon Executive Education for a free series of webinars aimed toward women's leadership.

 Carnegie Mellon has a unique position in women's leadership curriculum to provide content that matters to women executives in corporate and non-profits across industries.
-Women leaders in corporate, public sector, entrepreneurial, academic or non-profit environments, and human resources and learning and development partners should plan to attend.
+Leaders in corporate, public sector, entrepreneurial, academic or non-profit environments, and human resources and learning and development partners should plan to attend.
+This webinar series is open to all individuals, regardless of gender or sex, who support the advancement of women in business.

 Contact Executive Education at Carnegie Mellon